qdraw/starsky/starsky/starsky/readme_api.md

 ```
 ### Expected `/starsky/Api/Info?f=/image.jpg` response:
 - Statuscode 203 with the content `read only` when readonly mode is active
-- Gives a list of names that are used by exiftool
+- Uses a different scheme that is used by exiftool
 - The querystring name `f` is used for the file path in releative/subpath style
 - The querystring can be seperated by a `;`
-- Ignore `Prefs` those are used to set `ColorClass` with Exiftool
+- Ignore the `Prefs`-tag those are used to set `ColorClass` with Exiftool
 - Uses  `Status` to tell if a file exist in the database
     - `Ok` is file loaded
     - `NotFoundNotInIndex` File does not exist in index